Why Add Conversions to Google Analytics?

-Very often, when a customer shares access to his analytics accounts with us, we find that the statistics are not properly configured, even if the customer was dealing with an agency.
+Very often, when a client shares access to their analytics accounts, we notice that the stats are not properly configured—even if the client was working with an agency.

 Basically, we believe that a Google Analytics should monitor at least the following data points to calculate a certain return on investment: